ivoras/daisy/README.md

 * This is a database-style blockchain.
 Daisy doesn't currently implement a cryptocurrency layer (though it would be simple to add this functionality), nor a smart contract layer (which is possible but not as simply).
 Since Daisy implements a design which is different from common cryptocurrency blockchains, those kinds of features would necessarily be implemented in a different way, with different semantics than what is common.
 * Everyone can download the blockchain, only special "miners" can create ones, in a sort-of web-of-trust way.
 Those nodes who are able to create new blocks are called "signatories."
 They are in posssion of an accepted private key.
 * Block payloads are SQLite database files.
 Except for a few special metadata tables, their content is not enforced.
-* Blockchain metadata is mostly separate from the block payloads, with some obvious exceptions such as the block hash.
-Metadata critical for blockchain integrity (like the previous block's hash (merkle)is within the block database)
+* Block metadata is mostly within the block database, with some obvious exceptions such as the block hash.
 * Consensus rules for accepting new blocks:
     * The validity of the SQLite files
-    * The presence of a special tables named `_meta` and `keys`,
+    * The presence of a special tables named `_meta` and `_keys`,
     * The validity of the previous block hash in the `_meta` table
     * The previous block hash is signed with a key which is one of the accepted private keys, i.e. signatories, i.e. which is present in the previous blocks' `_keys` table.
     * The `_keys` table contains new signatory keys additions and revocations.
 Both operations must be signed by a number of currently valid signatories, where the